Barbora Urbanová: Political career

 In the 2018 Czech municipal elections, Urbanová was elected as a councillor of Dolní Břežany, running as an independent on the Mayors and Independents list "ROZKVĚT (STAN)".
 In the 2022 Czech municipal elections, she ran again for the council of Dolní Břežany, but did not retain her seat.

 In the 2021 Czech parliamentary election, Urbanová ran for the Chamber of Deputies of the Czech Republic as a member of Mayors and Independents on the 12th place of the Pirates and Mayors coalition list in the Central Bohemian Region.
 She was elected to the Chamber of Deputies, finishing fourth due to receiving 19,969 preferential votes.

+On 5 June 2026, Urbanová was elected deputy president of the Chamber of Deputies.